Best AI Search Readiness Tools in 2026 [Comparison]

 Red Flags When Evaluating Tools

-• Causality claims — “Improve this score → get cited in ChatGPT.”
-My own study showed r=0.009 correlation.
-No tool can promise citations.
+• Causality claims - “Improve this score → get cited in ChatGPT.”
+Our own study showed r=0.009 correlation for pure structural readiness.
+No tool can honestly promise citations from a technical score alone.

 • Invented standards - Proprietary metrics presented as industry standards (example: “WACP”).
 Ask for the specification source.

-• No methodology disclosure — If you can't see what's being measured and how, the score is unverifiable.
+• No methodology disclosure - If you cannot see what is being measured and how, the score is unverifiable.

 • Platform coverage without evidence - “We track ChatGPT, Perplexity, Gemini, Claude” - most tools simulate queries, not actual user sessions.